 Productivity Has Replaced Resource Intensification as the Primary Source of Growth in World Agriculture

-The figure below decomposes global agricultural growth (measured by the height of the bars, in average annual percent growth) into growth due to expanding the use of resources and to raising TFP.
-The chart shows that output growth was slowing in the 1970s and 1980s but then accelerated in the 1990s and 2000s.
-In the latest period (2001-16), global output of total crop and livestock commodities grew by an average rate of 2.45 percent per year.
-During this period, global agricultural TFP increased an annual rate of 1.90 percent.
+Since the 1960s, global agricultural output has increased at an average annual rate of between 2 and 3 percent (in volume terms, holding prices constant).
+The figure below decomposes global agricultural growth (measured by the height of the bars, in average annual percent growth) into growth due to expanding the use of resources and to raising total factor productivity (TFP).
+The figure shows that output growth was high in the 1960s, slowed in the 1970s and 1980s, accelerated in the 1990s and 2000s, but slowed again in the most recent decade (2011-19).
+In this latest period (2011-19), global output of total crop, animal, and aquaculture commodities grew by an average rate of 2.08 percent per year.

-While productivity has been the major source of agricultural growth in developed countries for at least half a century, the acceleration of global TFP growth since 1990 came about largely because of improved productivity performance in developing countries and, to some extent, in the transition economies of the former Soviet Union and Eastern Europe.
-Figure 2 shows annual average agricultural TFP growth rates by country since 1971.
-Agricultural TFP grew most rapidly in the dark-colored countries, and most slowly (or not at all) in the yellow-colored countries.
-Strengthening the capacity of national agricultural research and extension systems to develop and deliver new agricultural technologies to farmers have been key factors in raising agricultural productivity (Evenson and Fuglie, 2010).
+National policies and institutions—especially those that promote innovation and technical change—play a major role in driving TFP growth in agriculture.
+Strengthening the capacity of national agricultural research and extension systems to develop and deliver new agricultural technologies to farmers has been key to raising agricultural productivity (Fuglie, 2018; Evenson and Fuglie, 2010).
 Long-term investments in agricultural research were especially important to sustaining higher agricultural TFP growth rates in large, rapidly developing countries such as Brazil (Rada and Valdes, 2012) and India (Rada and Schimmelpfennig, 2015).
 Chinese agriculture benefited enormously from institutional and economic reforms as well as technological changes resulting from investments in research (Fan, 1991; Lin, 1992; Jin et al., 2002).
-Russian agriculture rebounded following the early 1990s economic transition from a planned to a market economy, and the southern region of the country achieved substantial productivity improvement while other regions have lagged (Rada et al., 2017).
-Under-investment in agricultural research remains an important barrier to stimulating agricultural productivity growth in Sub-Saharan Africa (Fuglie and Rada, 2013).
+Russian agriculture underwent a significant contraction in the 1990s when it made a transition from a planned to a market economy.
+It rebounded after 2000, and the southern region of the country achieved substantial productivity improvement while other regions have continued to lag (Rada et al., 2017).
+Under-investment in agricultural research and extension as well as poor market infrastructure remain important barriers to stimulating agricultural productivity growth in Sub-Saharan Africa (Fuglie and Rada, 2013).

 Productivity and Agricultural Output Growth Vary Across Country Income Groups

-Another view of agricultural output and productivity performance is given in the figure below, which shows trends in agricultural output and input use from 1961 to 2016 for countries grouped by their 2017 per capita income level (as classified by the World Bank).
-The indexes show the growth in total agricultural outputs and total input use relative to 1961 levels.
-In high income countries, agricultural output has grown relatively slowly (but doubling over 1961-2016) while total input use has declined.
+Another view of agricultural output and productivity performance is given in the figure below, which shows trends in agricultural output and input use from 1961 to 2019 for countries grouped by their 2020 per capita income level (as classified by the World Bank).
+The indices show the growth in total agricultural outputs and total input use relative to 1961 levels.
+The difference between the output and input indices in the figure is the effect of TFP growth on output: without change in TFP, output growth would track input growth.
+In high income countries, agricultural output has grown relatively slowly (doubling from 1961 to 2019) while total input use since the 1980s has declined.
+The slow rate of growth in agricultural output in high income countries partly reflects the slow rate of growth in food demand due to slowing population growth and a low income elasticity of food demand in these countries.
 Agricultural output has grown most rapidly in middle income countries, where productivity began to take off in the 1990s.
 Output has also grown fairly rapidly in low income countries (many of which are in Sub-Saharan Africa), but growth here has relied heavily on bringing more inputs into production rather than on raising productivity.
+Growth in demand for agricultural commodities is much higher in middle and low income countries compared with high income countries.
+This is due not only to higher population growth in these countries but also a higher income elasticity of food demand as households in these countries diversify their diets to include more nutrient rich foods like animal products as their incomes rise.